ItsZeusBro/Hydra/README.md

 - Even your Machine which executes your routine could be specifc to your routine.
 And if that routine were heavily used, it could end up having a plugin that produces an ASIC chip to compute the result.
 - Production is just another computable environment, and running a Hydra file on your dev server should be no different than running it in the cloud or on some user device.
 - Eventually user devices would not need a Machine to Compute anything.
 They would only display output and recieve input over a network.
+- Your whole stack is recursive at the file level.
+This lends itself to functional programming paradigms as opposed to functional languages.